Sustainability Targets & Performance

 • Meaningful in the broader context of solving societal problems

-• Support the ambition of achieving a more sustainable, safe, and just planet in the future
+• Support the ambition of achieving a more sustainable planet in the future

 • Ensure TransAlta’s competitiveness both today and in the future